Shannon Zenk: Career

 Zenk was a nursing collegiate professor in the department of population health nursing science at the University of Illinois Chicago (UIC) College of Nursing, and a fellow at the UIC Institute for Health Research and Policy.
 She has spent time as a visiting scholar in Rwanda and Australia.

 Sworn in on October 14, 2020, Zenk succeeded acting director Tara A. Schwetz as director of the National Institute of Nursing Research (NINR).

+On March 31 during the 2025 United States federal mass layoffs, Zenk was placed on administrative leave.

 Research

-Zenk’s research focuses on social inequities and health with a goal of identifying effective, multilevel approaches to improve health and eliminate racial/ethnic and socioeconomic health disparities.
+Zenk's research focuses on social inequities and health with a goal of identifying effective, multilevel approaches to improve health and eliminate racial/ethnic and socioeconomic health disparities.
 Her research portfolio has included NIH-supported work into urban food environments, community health solutions and veterans’ health.
 Through pioneering research on the built environment and food deserts, Zenk and her colleagues increased national attention to the problem of inadequate access to healthful foods in low-income and Black neighborhoods.
 They have since examined the role of community environments in health and health disparities.
 Recognizing that restricting empirical attention to the communities where people live and not the other communities where they spend time may misdirect interventions, Zenk led early research adopting GPS tracking to study broader "activity space" environments in relation to health behaviors.
 She and her colleagues have also evaluated whether the effectiveness of behavioral interventions differs depending on environmental context and, most recently, how environmental and personal factors interact to affect health.
 This work has leveraged a variety of technologies and emerging data resources such as electronic health records.
 Energy balance-related behaviors and conditions have been a major focus.